 Professor Leisring has given master classes at major U.S. universities such as the University of North Texas, Hart College of Music, Universities of Oregon and Illinois, and has travelled to China a dozen times at the invitation of the following conservatories: Central Conservatory in Beijing; Shenyang, Sichuan, XiAn, and Tianjin.
 He has been a featured guest at three national trumpet conferences sponsored by the China Trumpet Guild, and also been a guest clinician at conservatories in Spain, Finland, and Latvia.

 Professor Leisring's former teachers include a wide range of trumpet pedagogues in the US, and include Vincent Penzarella, Richard Giangiulio, Bert Truax, Don Jacoby, Leonard Candelaria, and Keith Johnson.
 As a student he also performed for and worked with Adolf Herseth, Phil Smith, Vincent Cichowicz, William Vacchiano, Armando Ghitalla, Bernard Adelstein, John Ware, and Mario Guarneri among others.

-While in Spain, Steve Leisring played and coached in Spain's premier National Baseball League, and has a keen interest in the connection between peak performance in music and in sports.
+While in Spain, Professor Leisring played and coached in Spain's premier National Baseball League, and has a keen interest in the connection between peak performance in music and in sports.
 He has written pedagogical articles published by the International Trumpet Guild Journal and the International Musician Magazine.